Nevada -- Description and travel

 Found in 18 Collections and/or Records:

 Vincent Paul Gianella (1886-1983) was a professor in the Mackay School of Mines at the University of Nevada, Reno from 1915-1925 and again from 1935-1952.
 The collection contains correspondence, field notes, subject files, geologic reports, printed materials, maps, photographs related to Gianella's research in Nevada geology and earthquakes, his work at the Mackay School of Mines, and to routes of John C. Fremont and other early explorers of Nevada.

-Abstract Unpublished manuscript describing Ray Manley's travels in the southwestern United States and in Mexico.
+Catherine M. Manley was an Arizona author and the widow of Ray Halleck Manley.
+The collection contains an unpublished manuscript describing Ray Manley's travels in the southwestern United States and in Mexico.

 Principally detailed letters from brothers Oscar and Alonzo Jewett to their family in Saginaw, Michigan, in which they discuss their life and mining ventures in Virginia City, Nevada, and Oscar's military activities.
 Also included are letters from their parents and sister in Michigan reporting news of the family and Saginaw.
 Material between 1861-1867.